-Learn what client onboarding is and discover what should be included in an effective new client onboarding process.
+Learn what client onboarding is and how it improves client experiences, and discover what to include in a suucessul client onboarding process.

 Every service provider wants their clients to feel empowered, happy, and comfortable and to have an extraordinary experience — one that turns them into raving fans who refer you to their friends, colleagues, and social networks.